dhicks/p_curve/paper/paper.md

 # Acknowledgments #

 No particular funding was allocated for this project.

-# Data Sharing #

 All code to conduct the simulation and analyze the results is available at <https://github.com/dhicks/p_curve>.
 The simulation and analysis are automatically reproduced, and the resulting report is available at <https://dhicks.github.io/p_curve/>.